MegaphoneP/GyroGravity/README.md

 -
 This is a feature from Raw Accel that I tried my best to replicate (I might be doing it a little bit differently).
 Essentially, this determines if the fundamental curve is used directly as a Sensitivity Curve or if it's treated as a Velocity Curve.

 If you measure the Velocity of any Sensitivity Curve, you can produce a Velocity curve that represents what the relative change in sensitivity will feel like.
 So with Gain on, we can then pretend that our Original Sensitivity Curve IS the Velocity Curve.
-We then do some reverse calculations to produce a New Sensitivity Curve which will produce a New Velocity Curve that resembles our Original Sensitivity Curve.
+By performing some reverse calculations, we can create a New Sensitivity Curve which will produce a New Velocity Curve that resembles our Original Sensitivity Curve.
+So now, your Sensitivity Curve will "feel" like how it originally looked.

 Other Settings:
 -